mkarroqe/introml/README.md

 ## Start the course

-Go to the [units sequence](sequence.md) to being the machine learning course.
+Go to the [units sequence](sequence.md) to begin the machine learning course.

 ## Feedback